 This course is an exploration of the ways psychoactive drugs affect individuals, family and society.
 Topics include classification of drugs; biological mechanisms via which drugs produce effects on mind and behavior; drug side effects; tolerance, addiction and withdrawal; chemical therapies for mental illness; drugs and society; and ethical concerns.

-Prerequisites & Notes PSYC 101 General Psychology or permission of instructor.
-Offered: Spring semester Credits: 3
+PSYC 101 General Psychology or permission of instructor.
+Credits: 3